neldajohn/INTRO_TO_IM/midtermProject/journal.md

   </div>

 Today, I focused on three main things:
-- To get a proper layout of my program.
-  - To do this, I opened a new document and I decided to add in a decsription of my program (that includes my name, date created, last modified, as well as a simple description of what the program does and any instructions to the user.
+- I opened a new document and added in a decsription of my program (that includes my name, date created, last modified, as well as a simple description of what the program does and any instructions to the user.
+This is to help me in my documentation of all my programs as well as anyone who would want to quickly skim through my work.
+It also helps Prof.Shiloh when he checks the code, so that he knows how exactly the program works.

+- Next, I decided to add skeletons of the main functions and classes that I would need in the program.
+This was just to help me have an idea of how much work I would need to do, so that I could plan ahead.
+I know that the actual needs may change as the program goes, but it is always nice to have clarity and some sort of direction before actually starting to code.

+- Lastly, I decided to load the background images that I had for the game, and to display them when the game begins.
+This was to just help me get a feel of whether I liked any of the photos, and whether they would match my preferences.
+I also decided to go ahead and add a platform i.e. the place that my character will be standing on.
+I wanted to also figure out the dimensions of this platform , which would further help me in my calculations as the game progresses.
+I then also decided to position my character.
+I hard-coded the x and y positions as well as the height and width for an ellipse, but again, that was only because I was trying to get the proper dimensions of the character.

+ - The final code is shown below:

 ```Processing
 /*